Christ the Cornerstone

 foundation cornerstone that was rejected by Israel, the original builder

-on the Cross, the Lord Jesus Christ has become the top cornerstone, or
+the Lord Jesus Christ has become the top cornerstone, or keystone, which

 Author: Larry Wood, Released October 8, 2001 - Revised